- Detached House

 The land attached to the property (beyond the garden) is ROUGH TERRAIN and stretches up behind the house towards the mountain cliffs.
 It is on a gradient and is NOT flat.
 You will NOT be able to use the land for horses, cows, pigs, etc. (it is ideal for goats, though).

-If you are looking for a weekend retreat, a bed & breakfast business, a horse farm... this is not the property for you.
+If you are looking for a weekend retreat or a horse farm... this is not the property for you.